Apple

 Some of you will want to backup using Apple’s iCloud service.
 It’s an easy way to ensure your important files are safe.
 If you’re unfamiliar with the iCloud backup process, you’ll want to check out Apple’s guide.

 If you don’t want to use iCloud, you can backup your files using iTunes.
-If you’re running macOS Ventura, macOS Monterey, macOS Big Sur or macOS Catalina, you’ll need to use Finder, not iTunes.
+If you’re running macOS Sonoma, macOS Ventura, macOS Monterey, macOS Big Sur or macOS Catalina, you’ll need to use Finder, not iTunes.

 If you store a ton of data on your iPhone, the backup process could take awhile so remain patient.

-Get Familiar with iOS 17
+Get Familiar with iOS 17.7

-If you’ve fallen way behind on iOS updates, and you’re running an older version of iOS 16, you’ll want to get familiar with the updates you skipped before you install iOS 17.
-Again, the features and fixes from software updates you skipped are baked into your version of the software.
+If you’ve fallen way behind on iOS updates, and you’re running an older version of iOS, you’ll want to get familiar with the updates you skipped before you install iOS 17.7.

-Read iOS 17 Reviews
+Read iOS 17.7 Reviews

 Again, there’s a chance you encounter bugs and/or performance issues on your device after moving it up to Apple’s latest version of iOS.